-Leslie's (1984) theory treats the representation of causal events as a central organizing principle to theories of object mechanics and theories of other minds much in the same way that the notion of number may be central to object representation.
+representation.
 According to Leslie, the world is naturally decomposed into three classes of events based upon their causal structure; one class for mechanical agency, one for actional agency, and one for attitudinal agency.
 Leslie argues that evolution has produced independent domain-specific modules to deal with each of these classes of event.
 The Theory of Body module (ToBY) deals with events that are best described by mechanical agency, that is, they can be explained by the rules of mechanics.
 The second module is system 1 of the Theory of Mind module (ToMM-1) which explains events in terms of the intent and goals of agents, that is, their actions.
 The third module is system 2 of the Theory of Mind module (ToMM-2) which explains events in terms of the attitudes and beliefs of agents.

 The Theory of Body mechanism (ToBY) embodies the infant's understanding of physical objects.
 ToBY is a domain-specific module that deals with the understanding of physical causality in a mechanical sense.
 ToBY's goal is to describe the world in terms of the mechanics of physical objects and the events they enter into.
 ToBY in humans is believed to operate on two types of visual input: a three-dimensional object-centered representation from high level cognitive and visual systems and a simpler motion-based system.
-This motion-based system accounts for the causal explanations that adults give (and the causal expectations of children) to the "billiard ball" type launching displays pioneered by Michotte (1962) (see Fig. 1).
-Leslie proposed that this sensitivity to the spatio-temporal properties of events is innate, but more recent work from Cohen and Amsel (1998) may show that it develops extremely rapidly in the first few months and is fully developed by 6-7 months.
+This motion-based system accounts for the causal explanations that adults give (and the causal expectations of children) to the "billiard ball" type launching displays pioneered by Michotte [28] (see figure 1).
+Leslie proposed that this sensitivity to the spatio-temporal properties of events is innate, but more recent work from Cohen and Amsel [13] may show that it develops extremely rapidly in the first few months and is fully developed by 6-7 months.

-ToBY is followed developmentally by the emergence of a Theory of Mind Mechanism (ToMM) which develops in two phases, which Leslie calls system-1 and system-2 but which I will refer to as ToMM-1 and ToMM-2 after Baron-Cohen (1995).
+ToBY is followed developmentally by the emergence of a Theory of Mind Mechanism (ToMM) which develops in two phases, which Leslie calls system-1 and system-2 but which I will refer to as ToMM-1 and ToMM-2 after Baron-Cohen [2].
 Just as ToBY deals with the physical laws that govern objects, ToMM deals with the psychological laws that govern agents.
-ToMM-1 is concerned with actional agency; it deals
+ToMM-1 is concerned with actional agency; it deals with agents and the goal-directed actions that they produce.
+The primitive representations of actions such as approach, avoidance, and escape are constructed by ToMM-1.
+This system of detecting goals and actions begins to emerge at around 6 months of age, and is most often characterized by attention to eye gaze.
+Leslie leaves open the issue of whether ToMM-1 is innate or acquired.
+ToMM-2 is concerned with attitudinal agency; it deals with the representations of beliefs and how mental states can drive behavior relative to a goal.
+This system develops gradually, with the first signs of development beginning between 18 and 24 months of age and completing sometime near 48 months.
+ToMM-